lucasrodes/whatstk/README.md

 `$ pip3 install -r requirements.txt`

-We highly recommended to install these dependencies with `pip` inside a virtual environment to keep them isolated from the rest of the system.
+We highly recommended to install these dependencies with `pip3` inside a virtual environment to keep them isolated from the rest of the system.

 ## F.A.Q.